dani763f/FLOSS-UX/docs/Study Findings/concepts_motivation/playground.md

     2) However, on the other hand the developers seem to hold onto the fact that in the end are developing for themselves.
 * Raw user numbers are less motivational than having fun and learning.
     * This raises the question in wide user adoption is even a goal of FLOSS software.
 In any case it is a discussion worth having in your project.
 Are you trying to get a large user base?
 What motivates you?
-* Design seems to automatically be at a disadvantage in FLOSS as most who join FLOSS projects do so to fix, in code, some issue they themselves are dealing with.
+* The design discipline seems to automatically be at a disadvantage in FLOSS as most who join FLOSS projects do so to fix, in code, some issue they themselves are dealing with.
 Design proposals are a totally different type of inquiry and often cannot be boiled down to a single button or 'fix'.